HQ20/contracts/contracts/energy/README.md

 # EnergyMarket

-This is an Ethereum project that implements an Energy Market
+This is an Ethereum project that implements an Energy Market.

+For a longer explanation of the contracts here, [please read this article](https://medium.com/coinmonks/how-to-build-an-energy-market-on-a-blockchain-c43b0cfc2d12?source=friends_link&sk=75fd59c0488c354782985321aa2919cb).

 ## Usage